Pete-Hall/to-do-list/INSTRUCTIONS.md

 - `feature-time-completed`

-    - [ ]  Add the ability to record when a task was completed.
+    - [x]  Add the ability to record when a task was completed.
 Show the completed date on the frontend in a pretty format.

+## Personal to-do
+- [x] create folder/file structure
+- [x] npm init --y, npm install express, npm install pg
+- [x] CREATE - add the ability to add a task to the database
+- [x] READ - add the ability to display tasks from the database onto the DOM
+- [x] DELETE - add the ability to delete a task from the database and have the DOM update
+- [x] UPDATE - add the ability to update a task from incomplete to complete (false to true)
+- [x] add CSS styling for aesthetics (check this out after Bootstrap)
+- [x] add data validation so no empty task gets added
+- [x] add comments for clarity

+## Stretch Goals Tasks
+- [x] figure out a way to toggle whether or not a task is completed (vs completing it and that decision being final)

+- [x] feature-styling-bootstrap
+  - [x] buttons
+  - [x] inputs
+  - [x] responsive
+- [x] feature-confirm-delete
+ - [x] are you sure? yes/no. when deleting a task using sweet alerts
+- [x] feature-time-completed
+  - [x] install moment.js (npm install moment)
+  - [x] require moment.js (const moment = require('moment');)
+  - We're adding the time completed to the database as well as the front-end